okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/aspnet/integrationsteps.md

 Upon the return of the `AwaitingAuthenticatorSelection` response status, redirect the user to an authenticators page that displays the authenticator that the user needs to use to initiate authentication verification.
 In this case, the email factor is configured.

-### Step 4: Create reset password authenticators page
+### Step: Create the reset password authenticators page

 The next step is to create a page that shows the authenticator that is returned from the `RecoverPasswordAsync` method.
 For this use case, it shows the email authenticator.